Mboga/Landcover-AI/README.md

 # Test Project: Data

-We will use the MNIST dataset.
-It is a handwritten digitized dataset of numbers.
-The objective is to train a model that can predict a digit from the handwritten number.
+We will use the EuroSAT dataset.
+This is a dataset that is generated from Sentinel 2 imagery.
+It contains 10 landcover classes.
+For the demonstration, we will use a reduced dataset size of 1000 images sampled from 35000 imagery.

-I select this dataset because it is a light dataset, and the aim of this tutorial is to explore CICD actions using github actions.
+The EuroSAT dataset can be accessed from the url: https://zenodo.org/records/7711810#.ZAm3k-zMKEA I select this dataset because it is a well curated benchmark datasset that is publicly available.
+Further, the aim of this repo is to explore CICD actions using github actions.

 # Test Project: Deep learning Framework